ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 Let's grow!

-## TL;DR
+## Five 1-1 meetings don'ts:
 - [Don't just focus on status updates and tasks](#dont-just-focus-on-status-updates-and-tasks)
 - [Don't let them turn into never-ending therapy sessions](#dont-let-them-turn-into-never-ending-therapy-sessions)
 - [Don't do all of the talking](#dont-do-all-of-the-talking)
 - [Don't cancel and avoid rescheduling](#dont-cancel-and-avoid-rescheduling)
 - [Don't schedule them back to back (to back to...)](#dont-schedule-them-back-to-back-to-back-to)

-**Note**: Our TL;DR is also a table of contents, click to jump to a topic.
+**Note**: The above is a tl;dr and also a table of contents, click to jump to a topic.

 ## Don't just focus on status updates and tasks
-There are many different flavors of 1-1 meetings:
+There are many different flavors of 1-1 meetings, including:
 - Feedback meetings - devoted to informal feedback and coaching
 - Getting to know you meetings - typically the first 1-1
 - Career development conversations - focused on growth and how the person feels about their career
-- and more

 > For todos and tasks, find another meeting or another way to communicate status